 If you have a neighbor who plans on constructing a fence on the dividing line between your two properties, you need to understand the rules.

-There could be specific local regulations or laws that guide how a fence should be constructed concerning the property boundary.
+Specific local regulations or laws guide how a fence should be constructed concerning the property boundary.